 E. Performance Management

-Regardless of whether an employee is working on-site or remotely, they must be held to fair performance expectations and accountable for their performance and conduct.
+Regardless of whether an employee is working on-site, hybrid, or remotely, they must be held to fair performance expectations and accountable for their performance and conduct.
 Employees will be evaluated on their performance in accordance with campus protocols and practices in the same manner as if they were present at the primary location.

 Performance management is an ongoing process of communication between a supervisor and an employee that occurs regularly throughout the year, in support of accomplishing the strategic objectives of the organization.
 The communication process includes clarifying expectations, setting objectives, identifying goals, providing feedback, and reviewing results.